Time and Leave Reporting

 Every supervisor or timesheet approver should have at least two proxies who can approve time in their absence.
 To designate or delete a proxy:

-- Log into the web time system.
+- Log into the Web Time Entry system.

 - Click on the Proxy Set Up link at the bottom/middle of the page.